ztlpn/minilp/README.md

 * Incremental: add constraints to an existing solution without solving it from scratch.
 * Problems can be defined via an API or parsed from an [MPS](https://en.wikipedia.org/wiki/MPS_(format)) file.

+Warning: this is an early-stage project.
+Although the library is already quite powerful, it will probably cycle, lose precision or panic on some harder problems.
+Please report bugs and contribute code!

 ## Examples